 Is your child able to cope with routines?

-One helpful tip is to start having snacks and lunches at the same time as the school does so that subconsciously, they know when to expect it.
+Start having snacks and lunches at the same time as school so that your little one knows when to expect it.
 Whilst I certainly wouldn’t expect a four year old to be able to tell the time, you could try gently introducing the concept, e.g. ‘It’s 12 o’clock so now we are going to wash our hands and get ready for lunch.’

 Can your child dress independently?